County, city could be eligible for hundreds of millions of dollars in American Rescue Plan funding

 “You can also use it for capital improvements, though we don’t know what that means.”

-Mayor G.T Bynum said the city has not decided how it would spend ARP funds but that they should be targeted for one-time expenditures to the greatest extent possible.
+Mayor G.T Bynum said the city has not decided how it would spend American Rescue Plan funds but that they should be targeted for one-time expenditures to the greatest extent possible.

 “In spite of a significant year-over-year revenue decline, the city of Tulsa has already balanced our budget through reductions in spending and conservative fiscal management,” Bynum said.
 “We await official guidance from the United States Treasury on the city of Tulsa’s specific allocation and the lawful uses of those funds.